SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.viewmodel.auth.signupformvmimpltest.md

 ### **SubmitSignUpForm_PasswordNotProvided()**

+Tests that an ArgumentException is thrown when the password is not provided.

 ```csharp
 public void SubmitSignUpForm_PasswordNotProvided()
 ```

 ### **SubmitSignUpForm_UserNameAlreadyExists()**

+Tests that a UsernameAlreadyExistsException is thrown when the username already exists.

 ```csharp
 public void SubmitSignUpForm_UserNameAlreadyExists()
 ```

 ### **SubmitSignUpForm_EmailAlreadyExists()**

+Tests that an EmailAlreadyExistsException is thrown when the email already exists.

 ```csharp
 public void SubmitSignUpForm_EmailAlreadyExists()